anon-blue/anon.blue/README.txt

   Rough winds do shake the darling buds of May,
   And Summer's lease hath all too short a date:             WAS
   Sometime too hot the eye of heaven shines,                  HERE!
-  And oft' is his golkkklee ttyytyyytw134CHINA  IS
-  And every fair from fair sometime declines,
+  And oft' is his golkkklee ttyytyyytw134CHINA  IS                           ggd fsfdfdsfs y fair from fair sometime declines,
   By chance or nature's changing course untrimm'd;
   But thy eternal Summer shall not fade,
   Nor shall Death brfuckyou wanderest in his shade,